 - Betsy Abbott from Marion Victim Assistance Program

 - Det.
-Dana Jagger, new investigator for sexual assault for the Marion Police Dept.
+Dana Jagger, a new investigator for sexual assault for the Marion Police Dept.

 - Darlene Schoonard, OhioHealth Forensic Nurse Team Coordinator